 The Best War Anime and Military Anime

 This list spans space operas, samurai sagas, real WWII history, and a few that will leave you in pieces.
-I have flagged the absolute must-watch picks at the end.
+To help you find your kind of war story, every entry carries two quick tags.

 Sengoku Basara: Samurai Kings

-Japan’s Warring States era is packed with legendary battles, and Samurai Kings brings them to life with style.
-It centers on the ruthless warlord Oda Nobunaga and his brutal campaign to unite Japan.
-The “Sengoku” in the title refers to that century-long Warring States period of constant fighting.
-The catch is that it is based on a video game that reimagines real history with a wild, comic-book flair.
-It is over the top in the best way.
+Japan’s Warring States era is packed with legendary battles, and Samurai Kings brings them to life with pure style.
+It follows rival warlords like Date Masamune and Sanada Yukimura as the demonic Oda Nobunaga wages his brutal campaign to unite Japan.
+The catch is that it is based on a video game that reimagines real history with wild, comic-book flair.

 Valkyria Chronicles

-Valkyria Chronicles is based on the much-loved video game, and it weaves light fantasy into a setting that clearly echoes World War II Europe.
-The visuals are warm and storybook-pretty.
-Under that surface, though, it tackles the ugly truths of war head-on: prejudice, sacrifice, and small flickers of hope.
-It hits some lulls, but the emotional peaks make up for them.
-The cast is easy to root for.
+Valkyria Chronicles weaves light fantasy into a setting that clearly echoes World War 2 Europe.
+The visuals are warm and storybook-pretty, but under that surface it tackles prejudice, sacrifice, and small flickers of hope.
+It hits some lulls, though the emotional peaks make up for them.

 Barefoot Gen